SameerDiwakar/Waran-AI/Readme.md

-# WarranAI
+# WaranAI

-**WarranAI** is a full-stack web application for managing product warranties, powered by AI-driven document extraction, smart reminders, and a modern user experience.
+**WaranAI** is a full-stack web application for managing product warranties, powered by AI-driven document extraction, smart reminders, and a modern user experience.
 It helps users upload, organize, and track their warranties, receive timely email notifications, and never miss a warranty claim again.

 ---